MattLazcano/Library-Management-System/docs/class_design.md

 # Library Management System - Class Design Documentation
+## This was for project 2 so the information will be outdated

 This document describes the architecture and relationships between the classes in the Library Management System.